 Hampton Roads experienced a surge in the gay rights movement in the 1970s and witnessed the birth of many organizations that celebrated LGBT cultures and experiences.
 Norfolk’s Unitarian Church spearheaded the liberation efforts of this time period through the Unitarian-Universalist Gay Caucus and the newsletter Our Own Community Press.
 The bar-based activism of Tony Pritchard and many others helped pioneer advocacy throughout Hampton Roads.

 The first community-wide Pride celebration in Hampton Roads, a potluck picnic sponsored by the Mandamus Society, was held in June 1986, ten years after the first Our Own Community Press newsletter was published.
-This delay may be explained by the heavy toll the HIV/AIDS epidemic had on our community and by fights between bar owners that prevented the opening of the first LGBT Center in the region.
+This delay may be explained by the heavy toll the HIV/AIDS epidemic had on our community and by disagreements between bar owners that prevented the opening of the first LGBT Center in the region.